MahdiFarvardin/MahdiFarvardin.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
-**As of 2024, I am actively seeking PhD positions in Machine Learning and Deep Learning, with a primary focus on computer vision, interpretable AI, and related fields."** you can check my <a href="https://drive.google.com/file/d/1ZUwPaBn-b8YOF0trulMAcAe_8UcHgoLO/view"target="_blank">CV here</a>.
+**As of 2024, I am actively seeking PhD positions in Machine Learning and Deep Learning, with a primary focus on computer vision, interpretable AI, and related fields."** you can check my [CV here](https://drive.google.com/file/d/1ZUwPaBn-b8YOF0trulMAcAe_8UcHgoLO/view"target=)

 Hi there,